mhouse1/mechsoftronic/README.md

 **Components of this project:**
   * *CNC_Machine_Complete > CNC_FPGA_Core*
-    * *[VHDL/Verilog] includes the core FPGA project and custom FPGA modules created specifically for the CNC machine system*
+    * *includes the core FPGA project and custom FPGA modules created specifically for the CNC machine system.
+Implemented in [VHDL/Verilog] *
   * *CNC_Machine_Complete > FPGA_PROJECT_BASE_SYSTEM_V3 > software > RAPTOR_03*
-    * *[C++] includes the MicroC OS II RTOS firmware that runs on the FPGA.
-Firmware communicates with the GUI, interprets GCode, and interfaces the FPGA components to output motor motion control signals to move the XYZ CNC machine axis.*
+    * *Includes the MicroC OS II RTOS firmware that runs on the FPGA.
+Firmware communicates with the GUI, interprets GCode, and interfaces the FPGA components to output motor motion control signals to move the XYZ CNC machine axis.
+Implemented in [C++]*
   * *CNC_Machine_Complete > Kshatria*
-    * *[Python] the Graphical User Interface (GUI) that allows the user to communicate with the CNC controller; allowing users to select GCode file to send to firmware, start, pause, and stop routing, and jog the axes.*
+    * *The Graphical User Interface (GUI) that allows the user to communicate with the CNC controller; allowing users to select GCode file to send to firmware, start, pause, and stop routing, and jog the axes.
+Implemented in [Python]*
   * *CNC_Machine_Complete > test_raptor_firmware*
-    * *[C++] unit tests that test firmware components*
+    * *Unit tests that test firmware components.
+Implemented in [C++]*

 video of the initial prototyping hardware made from scrapped DVD drives and other bits and pieces can be found here,